JanaElgharib/Classifying-Heart-Diseases-using-Machine-Learning/README.md

 ## 📌 Outcome

-The deep learning model achieved high recall, making it suitable for critical medical use cases where failing to detect a condition is far more dangerous than a false alert.
+The deep learning model achieved highest recall, making it suitable for critical medical use cases where failing to detect a condition is far more dangerous than a false alert.